March 25, 2015

 Hint, look for this symbol:

-Download your prefered CAD file type.
+Download your preferred McMaster Carr CAD file type.
 If you are a Solidworks user, download the 3D Solidworks file directly.
-If you do not have a prefered file type - thats okay, we will get you through it, keep reading.
+If you do not have a preferred file type - that's okay, we will get you through it, keep reading.

 There are a few options, but here is the one we have found to be the most robust.